akash0992/node-soundcloud-api/README.md

-#SoundCloud Node API(node-soundcloud-api)
+#Node SoundCloud API(node-soundcloud-api)
-**node-soundcloud-api**: _node-soundcloud-api_ is a node js utility module which supports most of the developer available for sound cloud.
-It is designed get data from  Sound Cloud API in a very simplest way.
+**node-soundcloud-api**: _node-soundcloud-api_ is a node js utility module that supports most of the developer available for sound cloud.
+It is designed to get data from Sound Cloud API in the simplest way.
-The SoundCloud API exposes resources(rest api) to manage user data, sounds and play-lists.
-To access public resources(API), you just have to pass a **sound_cloud_clientId** as parameter.
+The SoundCloud API exposes resources(rest api) to manage user data, sounds, and play-lists.
+To access public resources(API), you just need to pass a **sound_cloud_clientId** as a parameter.
 You can get the **sound_cloud_clientId** by registering the App over [developer](https://developers.soundcloud.com/) page.
 ##How to install
 ```bash